Causus defilippii: Geographic range

 The snouted night adder is found in Tanzania and the Democratic Republic of the Congo southward through Malawi, Zambia, Mozambique, and Zimbabwe to South Africa and Eswatini.

 The type locality was originally listed as "Buenos Ayres", obviously a mistake.
 It was restricted by Broadley (1971) to Africa, Puku.

+Habitat

-HabitatC. defilippii occurs in moist and dry savanna, coastal thickets, and forests from sea level to around 1,800 m altitude.
+C. defilippii occurs in moist and dry savanna, coastal thickets, and forests from sea level to around 1,800 m altitude.
 It favors moist surroundings, but has also been found in dry areas on rocky hillsides and escarpments.

 Behavior

 The snouted night adder is generally nocturnal, but not entirely.
 It is mostly terrestrial, but sometimes climbs into low vegetation in pursuit of frogs, and is also a good swimmer.
 When not basking, it remains hidden in ground cover, brush piles, and in holes.
 If disturbed, it inflates itself and hisses.
 It is slow-moving for the most part, but can strike quickly.
 In captivity, however, it soon becomes tame and unwilling to strike.